 More than 60% of families in Russia either have a private healthcare plan that includes dental care for their children or have a specialist dental plan with a private provider.

-However, as in other places, your home is likely to be the most expensive thing you ever buy, so as a bare minimum it can be a good idea to have its rebuild costs protected.
+However, as in other places, your home is likely to be the most expensive thing you ever buy.
+Consequently, getting a minimum level of home building insurance can be a good idea to have its rebuild costs protected.

 Again, you’re not legally obligated to take out contents insurance on your belongings, but there are several reasons why you might want to do so.
 If you have high-value belongings, are likely to spend a significant time away from your property, or are renting out rooms in your home, a contents insurance scheme could be a wise investment.

 State unemployment benefits are available to Russian citizens and expats working in the country, but they rarely offer enough to even cover the most basic of living expenses.
-(Click here if you’re looking for work in Russia.)